>>

 SELECT * FROM sakila_film WHERE MATCH('a secret agent and a dentist') ORDER BY rental_rate DESC;

-Plain indexes are immutable, this means if we want to refresh the content in it we need to reindex it enterely.
+Plain tables are immutable.
+This means that if we want to refresh the content in it, we need to reindex it entirely.

-For attributes it is possible to use 'UPDATE' statement (just like in MYSQL), however for new rows, modified fulltext fields or make content dissapear, we need to reindex.
+For attributes, it is possible to use the 'UPDATE' statement (just like in MySQL).
+However, for new rows, modified fulltext fields, or to make content disappear, we need to reindex.

-Unlike the first time we indexes, now the searchd daemon runs and have the index loaded.
-This means it puts a lock on the index.
+Unlike the first time we indexed, now the searchd daemon runs and has the table loaded.
+This means that it puts a lock on the table.

-To be able to make a new version of the index, the 'indexer' utility will create a new copy and when ready it will inform the daemon about it.
+To be able to make a new version of the table, the 'indexer' utility will create a new copy and when ready, it will inform the daemon about it.

 exit